calixtoyg/reporting-tool-frontend/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and it is part of country-api project should be runned with [Country api backend](https://github.com/calixtoyg/graphql-country-api)

 ## Available Scripts